emanueljg/dometodik/README.md

 `helpers.elems_with_attrs`.

 That's the gist of it.
 Read up on the code internals to understand in detail how it all plays out.
-You have to really make an effort to understand it or you will feel hopeless when using it Try adding other `Content` objects yourself to cement your understanding of it.
+You have to really make an effort to understand it or you will feel hopeless when using it.
+Try adding other `Content` objects yourself to cement your understanding of it.

 If you're adding a new feature, be sure to add test(s) for it in `tests/test_<your feature>.py`.
 A feature without